How to Spend ONE DAY in Kyoto: 1 Day Kyoto Itinerary

 I absolutely love visiting this city, and while one day in Kyoto may not feel like enough time to explore its tradition and culture, you’re going to have an incredible experience!

 From the vibrant torii gates to the mountainside temple with panoramic views, this city is undoubtedly a treasure.
 Unfortunately with only 1 day here you won't have time to visit Arashiyama, but definitely consider making a return visit in the future to explore more of Kyoto's landmarks.
+If you can manage to stay in Kyoto for 2 days, then you can check out my 2 day Kyoto itinerary or check out things to do in Kyoto at night.

 I hope this 1 day Kyoto itinerary helps you with your trip planning, and if you ever need help feel free to leave a comment or email me at audrey@getlostinjapan.com!